Contributions from Jennifer Sellers

 The liver is a regenerative organ, and in some cases of liver disease, it can heal itself.
 However, while the organ is not functioning properly, it is important to focus on your cat’s nutrition and any symptoms he may be experiencing.

 A veterinarian-prescribed diet and nutrition plan can help compensate for any vitamin deficiencies your cat may suffer due to the liver disease, and treating his symptoms can help prevent your cat’s condition from worsening.
 Therefore, your veterinarian may administer fluids for dehydration, as well as drugs that help ease vomiting or diarrhea.

 - Corticosteroids (to reduce inflammation and scarring of the liver)

 - Cytoprotective agents (to prevent ulcers in the stomach or intestines)

 - Diuretics (to reduce swelling in the abdomen)

 If your cat has liver disease, it’s also recommended that you give him daily supplements to help combat vitamin deficiencies.
-Vitamins K, B12 and E are thought to be particularly helpful.
+Vitamins K, B12, and E are thought to be particularly helpful.

 Vitamin K can help control bleeding disorders in your cat — something his body is less capable of doing once he has developed liver disease.
 Vitamin B12 can help your cat’s liver digest other vitamins, and vitamin E is an antioxidant that helps protect the liver from additional injury.
-Just be sure that you give your cat a water-soluble form of vitamin E. Fat-soluble vitamins tend not to be absorbed well by a diseased liver.
+Just be sure that you give your cat a water-soluble form of vitamin E. Fat-soluble vitamins tends not to be absorbed well by a diseased liver.